kummariAnuradha/Testing_Assignment/README.md

 If applicable, explore using a framework like Page Factory for managing Page Objects.
 Employ proper logging mechanisms (e.g., using a logger class) to track actions and errors during test execution.
 Adhere to best practices for test automation code structure, readability, and maintainability.

+signUppage.java
+This document outlines the functionalities of the SignUpPage.java class within the com.qa.GermanyIsCalling.pages package.
+This class interacts with the elements on the Signup webpage of the GermanyIsCalling application.
+Dependencies

+BaseClass.java - This class likely contains common methods and functionalities used across all page objects.
+Selenium WebDriver - A library for automating web browser interactions.
+Locators

+The class utilizes XPath expressions to locate web elements on the Signup webpage.
+Here's a breakdown of the locators used:

+Accept: Targets the button to accept cookies.
+logorsignup: Locates the Login/Signup button.
+newUser: Identifies the link for new users to register.
+Name: Finds the input field for the user's name.
+email: Locates the input field for the user's email address.
+password: Identifies the input field for the user's password.
+signup: Targets the button to submit the signup form.
+Actions

+The SignUpPage.java class provides several methods to interact with the Signup webpage elements:

+AcceptClick(): Clicks the button to accept cookies. validateButton(): Checks if the Login/Signup button is enabled.
+Returns a boolean value. click(): Clicks the Login/Signup button and then the New User link. signup(String un, String em, String pass): Fills the Signup form with provided parameters for name (un), email (em), and password (pass).
+Then, clicks the Signup button.This example demonstrates how to accept cookies, validate the Login/Signup button, navigate to the signup form, and fill in the signup details using the provided methods.